Crime Victim Compensation Attorney Atlanta, GA

 In a criminal case, the prosecution must prove that the accused committed the crime beyond a reasonable doubt.
 This means even the slightest question or doubt could result in a not guilty verdict.
 In civil cases, the standard of proof is far less and is known as the preponderance of evidence.
 Meaning, the plaintiff must only prove that it’s more likely than not that the defendant is liable for the damages.

 Crimes against victims are devastating, resulting in serious harm.
 It’s critical to consult with a lawyer who will stand by you and provide the legal support you need.
 We have the experience necessary to represent victims to the fullest extent.
-Contact our Atlanta, Georgia crime victim compensation attorney at The Lynch Law Group, P.C. as soon as possible to get started.
+Contact our Atlanta, Georgia crime victim compensation attorney at The Law Offices Of Andrew Lynch, P.C. as soon as possible to get started.